How to help a cat with bloat

 Can you prevent your car from being bloated?

-The causes of bloat in cats is not always clear, so it's difficult to provide a one-size-fits-all method for preventing it in your pet.
+The causes of bloat in adult cats is not always clear, so it's difficult to provide a one-size-fits-all method for preventing it in your pet.
 However, there are definitely steps you can take that may help to reduce your cat's chances of suffering from this painful condition.

 For example, it's a good idea to give them small, evenly spaced meals, as these are much less likely to stretch your cat's stomach than fewer, bigger, meals.
 This regime will probably suit your older cat well as felines tend to lose some of their appetite as they grow older – one of a number of changes that we discussed in another post on our site.
 Also try, if possible, to prevent them from drinking large amounts of water at one time.